 - Anxiety disorders

-As a result, finding effective stress management tools, like gentle yoga and meditation, is crucial.
+That’s why simple tools—gentle yoga and meditation—are worth keeping on hand.
 Curious about taking your practice to a serene destination?
 Check out how to plan a yoga retreat in Baja, Mexico for ultimate relaxation.
 Next, let’s see how these techniques can help.

 “The mind is everything.
 What you think you become.” – Buddha